curateteaching/digitalpedagogy/keywords/language_learning.md

 comments but also to reply to their classmates’ entries.
 In a collaborative effort, learners both read the text and each others’ comments, resulting in nuanced and creative text analysis.

+REBECCA: In your annotation, I think you are getting at the social learning allowed by this tool.
+Can you make that more explicit?

 ### Hashtag
 ![screenshot](images/language_learning-hashtag.png)